dlizcano/mammalcol/README.md

 [![size](https://img.shields.io/github/languages/code-size/dlizcano/mammalcol.svg)](https://github.com/dlizcano/mammalcol)
 <!-- badges: end -->

-The goal of mammalcol is to allow easy access to the List of Mammal Species of Colombia.
+The goal of `mammalcol` is to allow easy access to the List of Mammal Species of Colombia.

-Researchers can explore Colombia’s amazing variety of mammals using the mammalcol R package.
+Researchers can explore Colombia’s amazing variety of mammals using the `mammalcol` R package.
 This package includes information on 553 mammal species, making Colombia one of the world leaders in mammal diversity.
-The data comes from the latest “Checklist of the mammals (Mammalia) of Colombia” by [Ramírez-Chaves et al (2021)](https://doi.org/10.47603/mano.v7n2.253).
+The original data comes from the latest “Checklist of the mammals (Mammalia) of Colombia” by [Ramírez-Chaves et al (2021)](https://doi.org/10.47603/mano.v7n2.253).
 But It’s important to remember that the way scientists classify mammals keeps changing constantly, so the information in this package has been updated with the